techlove/gpt-translate/README.md

 Add the `OPENAI_API_KEY` and `OPENAI_ORGANIZATION` variables to your `.env` file with the details from your OpenAI account.

 **Publish the lang Folder**
-If you don't have the lang folder in your directory, you need to publish the lang folder:
+If you don't have the `lang` folder in your directory, you need to publish it:
 ```bash
 php artisan lang:publish
 ```